The Liouville property for groups acting on rooted trees: Tools for random walks on groups acting on rooted trees

-where the middle term denotes the entropy of the joint distribution of $(\al{X}_1,\dots,\al{X}_n)$. \item Let $\al{g}$ be a random variable taking values in a finitely generated group $G$ equipped with the shortest word metric $|\cdot|$.
-Then there exist a constant $C$, depending only on the number of generators defining the word metric, such that
+where the middle term denotes the entropy of the joint distribution of $(\al{X}_1,\dots,\al{X}_n)$. \item Let $G$ be a group generated by a finite set $S$ with the shortest word metric $|\cdot|$.
+There exists a constant $C$, depending only on $|S|$, such that if $\al{g}$ is a random variable taking values in $G$, then

 \end{enumerate} \end{prop}

 Let $\mu$ be a probability measure on a group $G$, and $(\al{g}_k)_k$ be the corresponding random walk.
 By (2) above and sub-additivity, the following limit exists: